Neitex/modsen-test-task/README.md

 This command will start all the services and the application entry point will be available at `http://localhost:8083`.

+> Note: It may take some time before services start to work correctly (and gateway start responding correctly)
+> due to the time needed for services to register in Eureka and other to catch this up.

 Microservices themselves will be available at the following ports:

 - Eureka: `http://localhost:8761`